 You should stop it immediately.
 But we should talk to the bully and the victim separately and privately.

-When talking with them, we should introduce the value of empathy and ask him or her ‘How would you feel if you’re done with such things?’
+When talking with them, we should introduce the value of empathy and ask them ‘How would you feel if you’re done with such things?’

-In other words, putting proper interventions in place and immediately, can help stop acts of bullying in the classroom.
+In other words, putting proper interventions in place immediately can help stop acts of bullying in the classroom.
 Just be aware of the unwanted behaviors of your students and motivate them to do good things as well.

 Interact with your students.
 Talk to them and show them that you are approachable and that you listen.
 This can make them open up with you easily without intimidation.